googleinterns/open-sesame/README.md

 ## Common Troubleshooting Tips
 In the past, our developers have run into random issues building the codebase.
-If all else fails while troubleshooting, tyr the following commands;
+If all else fails while troubleshooting, try the following commands;

 - ```Bash
 $ npm install